20+ Amazing Things to Do in Maggie Valley (and Nearby!)

 Mingo Falls running down the side of the rock

 Only 10 miles away from Soco Falls is Mingo Falls, another must-see waterfall near Maggie Valley!
-This 120-foot-tall waterfall in Cherokee is reached by 160 steps and is worth every single one.
+160 steps by stairs precede this 120-foot-tall waterfall in Cherokee, but it is worth every single one.

 We promise that visiting Mingo Falls will take your breath away.
-Your kids will love it, too!
+It’s one of the most beautiful waterfalls in North Carolina, and if you brought them, your kids will love it, too!

 Nearby Towns